puneet-ekline/ekline-kubernetes-website/content/en/docs/reference/kubernetes-api/workload-resources/horizontal-pod-autoscaler-v2.md

   - **metrics.resource** (ResourceMetricSource)

     resource refers to a resource metric (such as those specified in requests and limits) known to Kubernetes describing each pod in the current scale target (e.g. CPU or memory).
-Such metrics are built in to Kubernetes, and have special scaling options on top of those available to normal per-pod metrics using the "pods" source.
+Such metrics are built in to Kubernetes, and have special scaling options on top of those available to per-pod metrics using the "pods" source.

     <a name="ResourceMetricSource"></a>
     *ResourceMetricSource indicates how to scale on a resource metric known to Kubernetes, as specified in requests and limits, describing each pod in the current scale target (e.g. CPU or memory).
 The values will be averaged together before being compared to the target.
-Such metrics are built in to Kubernetes, and have special scaling options on top of those available to normal per-pod metrics using the "pods" source.
+Such metrics are built in to Kubernetes, and have special scaling options on top of those available to per-pod metrics using the "pods" source.
 Only one "target" type should be set.*

     - **metrics.resource.name** (string), required